casper-network/docs/source/docs/casper/index.md

 :::note

-Note Rust is the primary programming language for smart contracts on the Casper blockchain because of its good support for compilation to wasm.
+Rust is the primary programming language for smart contracts on the Casper blockchain because of its good support for compilation to wasm.
 However, the platform does not make assumptions about the source language and supports libraries facilitating contract development in other programming languages having wasm as a compile target.

 :::